jianxiaoguo/website/content/en/docs/applications/ssl-certificates.md

 To enable SSL on a custom domain, e.g., `www.example.com`, use the SSL endpoint.

-!!! note
+{{% alert title="Note" color="info" %}}
 `drycc certs` is only useful for custom domains.
 Default application domains are SSL-enabled already and can be accessed simply by using https, e.g. `https://foo.dryccapp.com` (provided that you have [installed your wildcard certificate][platform-ssl] on the routers or on the load balancer).
+{{% /alert %}}

 ## Overview